y-lohse/heroku-buildpack-edgejs/README.md

 # heroku-buildpack-edgejs

-Add support for edgejs (http://tjanczuk.github.io/edge/#/) in heroku stack.
+Adds support for edgejs (http://tjanczuk.github.io/edge/#/) in heroku stack.

 ## Usage

 This buildpack works as a secundary buildpack.
-You must set heroku/nodejs as a primary buildpacks and this repo as a secundary.
+You must place heroku/nodejs as a primary buildpack and this repo as the secondary.

 In order to use this buildpack you must put `Edgejs` empty file at the root project.